 As a writer, remote worker and introvert-in-denial, I spend quite a bit of time alone.
-Most often I seek this time to myself.
-I relish it, bathe in it.
-Often I am literally bathing in it.
-Baths are my favorite way to be alone.
+Most often I relish this time to myself.
+If I'm not working, I'm reading, riding my bike, cooking.
+I am rarely bored when left to my own devices.

 Recently, however, while talking with a friend, I realized that most of my alone time is spent anxiously.
 I am a busy person, which is not to say that I am busy; restless may be a better word.
 Exceedingly lazy, but rarely relaxed.
 I feel as though I should be doing something, working on something, experiencing something every moment of every day.
 I am constantly fearful that I am wasting time.
-When left alone to my own devices, I feel the pressure of it.
+When presented with the possibilities of free time, I feel the pressure of it.
 A need to fill that time wisely.